States eye sports betting, wrestle with regulatory details

 "In New York, sports betting is on its back with its feet and arms sticking in the air," said state Assemblyman Gary Pretlow.

-In the meantime, New York is watching many of its residents commute to New Jersey to place bets on mobile apps or at the Meadowlands Racetrack in East Rutherford, just outside New York.
+In the meantime, New York is watching many of its residents commute to New Jersey to place bets on mobile apps or at the Meadowlands Racetrack in East Rutherford, just outside New York City.

 One sticking point in New York's legislation has been how to regulate mobile gambling, including where gamblers would physically have to be in order to place legal mobile bets, Pretlow said.